AimoLeffers/looping_louie_plus/README.md

 ## electric wiring
 The electric_diagram.png shows the complete electric rewiring.
 The switch and the motor of the original toy are reused.
-All components are hidden inside the bottom body of the tool.
+All components are hidden inside the bottom body of the toy.

 ## software and microcontroller
 The software (main.c) was written with [AtmelStudio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) (renamed to Microchip Studio).